babel/website/docs/options.md

 * `"both"` will write the file with a `data:` URL and _also_ a `.map`.

-Note: These options are bit weird, so it may make the most sense to just use `true` and handle the rest in your own code, depending on your usecase.
+Note: These options are bit weird, so it may make the most sense to just use `true` and handle the rest in your own code, depending on your use case.

 ### `sourceMap`